 Here is the IKEA EKTORP hack.
 A great cost effective way to update a sofa.

 This has really been a true HMP project using what was there and cost-effective tricks to bring in a great design on a small budget.
-Fingers crossed for a quick sale!
-If you’re in the market check out the listing here.
+Fingers crossed for a quick sale! *UPDATE: It sold 3 weeks after being put on the market!*

 Candles out.
 Hope you enjoyed the tour!